ecomohr/ecomohr.github.io/README.md

 [Final Review](https://github.com/ecomohr/ecomohr.github.io/files/14968073/linear.algebra.pdf)

 Have questions or want some clarification?
 I'm here to help!
-Please feel free to reach out to me at ecomohr@gmail.com.
+Please feel free to reach out to me at ecomohr[at]gmail[dot]com.
 I'm passionate about supporting fellow learners on their journey, and I'm more than happy to provide guidance in any way that I can!